So You Wanna Be A Photo Boother

 While it appears the easiest to make that call or post a question on a Facebook group, reading your cameras manual and learning how to properly use your camera will be the best for you and your business.
 There's a reason why you see these “warnings” in any camera manual.

 No time to read the manual?
 Google it.
 Go on YouTube.
-Do something to learn your camera’s basic functions.
+Do something to learn your camera's basic functions.
 In this day and age of instant gratification, there is something online that will help you someway, somehow.
 But please remember that you need to put in the effort.
 Please don't join a group and just ask in the hopes someone will help you.
 People will help but you need to do some leg work on your own.
 Use the "search" functions :)

 I learned photography when I went to college at Cal Poly in the California Central Coast.
 Back then, digital wasn't even available to the mass market.
 I learned using an old film body Canon AE-1 with a 50mm lens.
 It was an expensive class to take but one that I knew I would enjoy taking no matter the cost.
 I spent many times rushing to get my film developed only to realize they were either over or under exposed.
 It was a game of trial and error.
 With film, there is no room for mistakes.
 Today's digital cameras offer us a lot of leeway to practice and perfect the skills.
 SD and CF cards are cheap and best of all reusable.
 Take the time to practice.

-Operating a photo booth doesn’t make you a photographer.
-I’m sorry to break it to you.
+Operating a photo booth doesn't make you a photographer.
+I'm sorry to break it to you.
 Photographers produce and preserve images that paint a picture, tell a story, or record an event.
 Their images evoke a feeling, an emotion.
 In our world today where digital camera equipment is well within reach of most people, every one refers to themselves as professional photographers.
 But what defines you as a pro?
-Here’s an interesting article from PetaPixel that describes such a tag.

 Photographers have great technical and photography skills and can address any difficult lighting situation from experience.
 We've all heard this joke before and it still rings true.
 “Everyone is a photographer until they switch the dial to M”.
 Manual mode on a camera allows the photographer to determine the exposure of an image by letting them select an aperture value and a shutter speed value.